 She already knew how to show me the numbers 1 to 5 using her fingers (6 to 10 is a bit trickier for her left hand fingers).
-So I thought I can introduce her on counting to ten.
+So I thought I can introduce her on the concept of counting to ten.

-rials, how children were introduced to the concrete concepts of quantity before continuing to the abstract context of ‘numbers’.
-They I searched further about their math materials and how they use it during the lesson.
+I was quite amazed with how they taught math with the materials, how children were introduced to the concrete concepts of quantity first, before continuing to the abstract context of ‘numbers’.

+Then I searched further about their math materials and how they use it during the lesson.
 One of them is the spindle box method.

 Montessori spindle box is a set of two boxes.
 One box holds 45 wooden spindles, the other one is an empty wider box divided into 9 compartments in it, labeled from ‘0’ to ‘9’.

 Here I used small disposable plates as the containers.

 I started with pointing the plate and read the number, and ask for (how many) (which color) sticks.
 Like, “Ok, may I have one – green stick please?”

 Then, “Now can I have two – pink sticks please?”
 And so on and so forth.